 If you’re scrambling for a last minute gift, look no further than these seriously amazing Maple Pecan Chocolate Chip Cookies.
 Maple, pecans, chocolate chips, oat flour—where could you go wrong?

 In fact, if you’re looking for a double gift to give to someone special, you might take 15 extra minutes to make these skillet-roasted maple cinnamon pecans.
 Yeah, they totally belong together.
 Oh, and so do these.
+Or, you could make these incredible gluten-free oatmeal chocolate chip scones from my friend Chrystal at Gluten-Free Palate!
+Simply swap the egg for a flax or chia egg to make it vegan. 😉

-Or, you could just make these for yourself and go ahead and dust off that charming Christmas collectible your former boss gave to you two years back and gift it to your semi-acquaintance coworker who you somehow got roped into getting a gift for no good reason.
+Or or, you could just make these for yourself and go ahead and dust off that charming Christmas collectible your former boss gave to you two years back and gift it to your semi-acquaintance coworker who you somehow got roped into getting a gift for no good reason.
 Just sayin’.

 It’s called upcycling.
 Yes, that sounds much better than regifting. 😉 At my house, Erik and I are kinda scrambling around to find that perfect last gift for my mom and my sister Jenny.
 We’ve already sent out sweet treat packages to Monica and Penny, who are spending the holidays with their gentlemen.
 Doesn’t that sound fancy? 🎩